konstantinavet/project-csec476-group2/README.md

 *Figure 25: Embedded file group2.exe visible inside the PDF.*

-When attempting to open the embedded executable directly from within the PDF, Adobe Acrobat blocked the action and displayed a security warning stating that the file type is not allowed to be opened due to attachment security restrictions.
+When trying to double click and open the embedded executable from within the PDF itself, Adobe Acrobat refused to do so and returned a warning message, that "The file type is not permitted to be opened from within the file because of attachment security restrictions."

 ![Adobe Acrobat blocking execution of the embedded executable.](images/file_open.png)

 *Figure 26: Adobe Acrobat blocking execution of the embedded executable.*

-This behavior is significant because it shows that the PDF does not automatically execute the embedded payload.
-Instead, the document relies on exposing the executable to the user while depending on user interaction to trigger execution.
-The built-in security mechanisms of the PDF reader prevent direct execution of the .exe file, meaning that successful infection would require the user to manually extract and run the embedded file outside of the PDF environment.
+What is important is that this proves that the PDF doesn't execute the embedded file automatically, but only shows the executable to the user, relying on him for the execution.
+The security features included in the PDF reader prevent from direct execution of the .exe and therefore the infected would only get the .exe out of the PDF.

-This confirms that the PDF functions as a delivery and social-engineering container, rather than as an exploit-based document.
-The malicious behavior is therefore not triggered during document rendering but only after the embedded executable is executed separately.
+This demonstrates the PDF to act as a delivery/social engineering vehicle and not an exploit document.
+The malicious action isn't caused by the rendering of the document, it occurs only after the executable embedded within the document has been executed individually.

 #### Lab setup for detonation of the extracted executable
-Because PDF-only execution did not reproduce the expected callback behavior, the embedded file group2.exe was extracted and detonated separately in an isolated analysis lab.
-The validated runtime parameters for this sample were command-and-control host 212.22.1.3, TCP port 8082, and payload type windows/x64/meterpreter/reverse_https, with the listener bound to 0.0.0.0:8082.
+Since running the PDF-only did not achieve the callback, the embedded file 'group2.exe' was unpacked and detonated as a standalone file in an independent analysis lab.
+The following were the verified run-time parameters for the sample, c2host 212.22.1.3, TCP port 8082, payload windows/x64/meterpreter/reverse_https, listener bound on 0.0.0.0:8082.

 ![Files created during PDF execution.](images/msf_listener_setup.png)

 *Figure 27: Reverse HTTPS handler configured for staged execution on port 8082.*

-The listener configuration shows a Metasploit multi/handler prepared for windows/x64/meterpreter/reverse_https, bound to 0.0.0.0, configured with LPORT 8082, ExitOnSession false, and no custom handler certificate.
-These settings match a staged Meterpreter callback workflow rather than a simple reverse shell.
+The listener setup also seems to have a Metasploit multi/handler set up for windows/x64/meterpreter/reverse_https bound to 0.0.0.0 with LPORT 8082 and ExitOnSession set to false with no specified handler cert.
+This also indicates a staged Meterpreter callback.

-Before detonation, passive network capture was started from the Kali side so that the initial callback and stage transfer would be preserved from the very beginning of execution.
-This step is especially important in staged malware analysis because the most relevant network exchange often occurs within only a few seconds of launch.
+Prior to detonation, active network capture was enabled starting from the Kali side so that the initial callback and stage transfer could be captured from the beginning of execution.
+This is crucial for stage analysis of malware, as usually the interesting network traffic appears in the first few seconds.

 ![Files created during PDF execution.](images/tcpdump_listener.png)